-- If you are interviewing on your own work day which has a casual dress code that day, always inform the interviewer of this reason and that no discourtesy is intended by your lack of formal dress.
+- if you are interviewing on your own workday which has a casual dress day, always inform the interviewer of this reason and that no discourtesy is intended by your lack of formal dress.

 Reasons for Leaving

 Prepare to take the interviewer through your CV/resume and do not assume that they have read it in much detail if at all.
 Also prepare to talk about all the reasons for leaving your previous jobs.
 When explaining your reasons for leaving your present company, it is not advisable to highlight your dislike of your boss, your colleagues, work or environment.
 Simply seeking a change of environment is more professional than churning out a long list of complaints about your boss or other colleagues.
+Try to express past events that haven't gone well in as neutral terms as possible, take the emotion out of the tone of the language and express them in a more matter of fact (reporting) way.
 And highlighting the positive points about the organisation you are applying to will show the level of preparation and thought you have put into the interview.

 Jot down notes on how your interview went for future reference.
 The purpose is two-fold, either in case you are invited back for subsequent interviews or if there are areas you feel could be improved for future interviews.

-Lastly, give your recruiter a call to let them know how you feel it went.
+Lastly, give your recruiter a call to let them know how you feel it went, warts and all.
 They can then obtain feedback from the interviewer and you can see whether your view of the interview matches the interviewer's.
 If you felt the interview didn't go as well as you had hoped, don't despair.
 It may be that the interviewer was gauging how you would cope when being asked difficult questions and could have a different viewpoint altogether.

 If you would like to explore other opportunities, please contact our experienced consultants +852 3460 3531 or email us at email@example.com.